My name is Henda Salmeron and I have dense breast tissue, Let me tell you my story . . . .

 - Mammography’s sensitivity for women with dense breast tissue can be as low as 30% to 48%, with higher interval cancer rates and worse prognosis for the resulting clinically detected cancers.

 I consider myself extremely lucky!
-After two lumpectomies and radiation, I had my first 6 month post cancer screening in December 2009 and at the moment I’m cancer free.
+After two lumpectomies and radiation, I had my first 6 month post cancer screening in December 2009.
+I celebrated by 8 years of being cancer free in June 2017.
+I’m so grateful.